Mathématique: Chapter 58

 “Who you are.”

 “Oh I don’t know about that.
-You have Eli Wallace,” the man said, smiling a small nostalgic smile.
+You have Eli Wallace.”
+The man’s smile turned nostalgic.
 “You’ve got all kinds of resources you don’t remember.
 All kinds of allies you can’t see.
 You’ve got friends you’ve never met.
 Sure.
 Maybe you don’t have your personal memories.
-But you’ve got reality braided into you—from your genes to your lost social network.”
+But you’ve got reality braided into you, from your genes to your lost social network.”

-The other man turned to face him and reached out one hand, resting it on Rush’s shoulder.
+The other man turned to face him.
+He rested a hand on Rush’s shoulder.

-“I can’t stay,” the man said, pulling him into a tight embrace.
+“I can’t stay.”
+The soldier pulled him into a tight embrace.
 “But at the same time,” he whispered, “I don’t ever really go.”

 Rush wrapped his arms around the other man.
 He pressed his face into faded black fatigues, and tried, heroically, not to weep.